turingschool/front-end-curriculum/lessons/module-1/js-event-bubbling-and-delegation.md

 <section class="call-to-action">
 ### Pair Practice

-Using [this repo](https://github.com/wvmitchell/eventPractice) `open example2/index.html` for this pair practice, and modify `script.js`
+Using your repo from earlier, `open example2/index.html` for this pair practice, and modify `script.js`

 * Add a click event to the button, that logs the element that was clicked on using the keyword `this`.
 * Move the event listener to the `.parent` element.
 Which element is logged when you click on the button?